Top Resume Tips

 - Did you organize your information in reverse chronological order?

 - Did you present the most targeted information on the left side first (ie. job title(s) on the left, date on the right)?

 - Were you consistent with format, verb tense and font?

 Include Your References

-- Do you have at least three references who can attest to your work style, academic profile, and/or personal qualifications, and who have agreed to be a reference?
+- Do you have at least three references who can attest to your work ethic and professionalism, academic history and/or qualifications, and who has agreed to be a reference?

 - If you choose not to include your references in your resume, be sure to bring your list of references and their contact information to the interview